cogini/mix-deploy-example/README.md

 bin/deploy-enable
 ```

-`bin/deploy-copy-files` copies `bin/environment` to
+`bin/deploy-copy-files` copies `config/environment` to `/etc/mix-deploy-example/environment`.
-`/etc/mix-deploy-example/environment`.
 `systemd` then loads it on startup, setting OS environment vars.

-Configure `config/prod.exs` to use `System.get_env/1` to read config
+Configure `config/prod.exs` to use `System.get_env/1` to read config from
-from the these environment vars:
+these environment vars:

 ```elixir
 config :mix_deploy_example, MixDeployExampleWeb.Endpoint,